opst/knitfab-docs/01.getting-started/getting-started.en.md

 resouces:

   # cpu (optional; default = 1):
-  #   Specify the CPU resource requirements for this plan.
+  #   Specify the CPU resource requirements for this Plan.
   #   This value means "how many cores" the plan will use.
-  #   This can be a fraction, like "0.5" or "500m" (= 500 millicore) for half a core.
+  #   This can be a fraction, like "0.5" or "500m" (= 500 millicore) for a half of a core.
   cpu: 1

   # memory (optional; default = 1Gi):
-  #   Specify the memory resource requirements for this plan.
+  #   Specify the memory resource requirements for this Plan.
   #   This value means "how many bytes" the plan will use.
   #   You can use suffixes like "Ki", "Mi", "Gi" for kibi-(1024), mebi-(1024^2), gibi-(1024^3) bytes, case sensitive.
   #   For example, "1Gi" means 1 gibibyte.